NinjaPanic/Stalker/README.md

 <br><br>
 <strong>
-* Easy and fast to use
+* Time and date of every log
-* Send to any Discord Webhook at pc restart
+* When the victim's PC restarts, send it to your Discord Webhook
 * Hidden shell
 * Convert to a .exe file
 * Beautiful 🙃